 Dr. Danny Blair

 Danny Blair is the Director of Science for the Prairie Climate Centre.
-He is also a Professor in the Department of Geography at the University.
+He is also a Professor in the Department of Geography at the University of Winnipeg.

 Dr. Nora Casson